 3. Recycle Items

 Recycle the usual items, such as:

-Founded in 1947, Goodwill of Central Arizona is one of the oldest and largest nonprofits in the state.
-They fulfill their mission of putting people to work by providing no-cost job training programs, placement services, education, and post-employment support to individuals with barriers to employment.
-Goodwill of Central Arizona’s vision is that through the work of Goodwill, all people will have the opportunity to learn, work, and achieve their greatest potential.
+Goodwill of Central Arizona is one of the oldest and largest nonprofits in the state.
+They fulfill their mission of putting people to work by providing no-cost job training programs, placement services, education, and post-employment support to anyone in need of assistance finding a job.
+Donations help support more than 20 Goodwill Career Centers, located throughout the Phoenix area, Prescott, and Yuma.

 For nearly 60 years, Big Brothers Big Sisters of Central Arizona has operated under the belief that inherent in every child is the ability to succeed and thrive in life.
 As the nation’s largest donor and volunteer supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages six through 18, in communities across Arizona.
 We develop positive relationships that have a direct and lasting effect on the lives of young people.